Kai-Denzel-Jane/LCU-SF-Docs/README.md

 # LCU-SF-Docs
-This repository contains documentation for .SF Scripts
+This repository contains documentation for .SF Scripts and how to create mods for Kestrel Fusion launcher.